yanickrochon/jquery.uix.synthed/README.md

 Synthetic Editor (SynthEd) is a markup language editor using jQuery and jQuery UI themes ready.
 It is fully customizable and can be used with just about *any* markup parser.
 It's smart update system automatically triggers the parsing event (that can be stoped through `synthedbeforeparse` and `synthedparsed` jQuery events bound to the textarea) in a fully configurable way.
+This widget can even be used without any parser, as a live textarea, automatically notifying any listeners about changes.

 This widget is fully functional as it is, however it has only been tested on IE9, FF and Chrome.
 Feedbacks are welcome!